+Feature Test Method Performance and Comments

+Electrostatic Discharge (ESD) to the Electrical Pins JEDEC JS-001-2012 Withstands up to 1500V HBM applied between electrical pins.

+RoHS I and II Compliance RoHS Directive 2011/65EU Annex II

+REACH Compliance EC No 1907/2006

+UL-94 Flammability UL-94V-0

+Eye Safety Tested according to the following standards: Class 1 ^a

+■ EN 61010-1:2010

+■ EN 60825-1:2014

+■ EN 06825-2:2004+A1+A2

-Feature Test Method Performance and comments Electrostatic Discharge (ESD) to the Electrical Pins JEDEC JS-001-2012 Withstands up to 1500 V HBM applied between electrical pins.
-RoHS I and II Compliance RoHS Directive 2011/65EU Annex II REACH Compliance EC No 1907/2006 UL-94 Flammability UL-94V-0 Tested according to the following standards: EN 61010-1:2010 EN 60825-1:2014 EN 06825-2:2004+A1+A2 Class 1 ^a a.
-Laser Class 1 operation depends on correct system integration and configuration of software.
-Without the correct configuration or before the integration has been completed, the module can emit at higher levels and has to be rated as Laser Class 3B device.
+a.
+Laser Class 1 operation depends on correct system integration and software configuration.
+Without the correct configuration or before the integration has been completed, the module can emit at higher levels and is rated as a Laser Class 3B device.

-Figure 7: Laser Safety Warning Sign for Unrecommended/Non-Default Operation
+Figure 7: Laser Safety Warning Sign for Unrecommended/Nondefault Operation